-The plenary sessions are the decisions-making sessions of the Conference of the Parties.
+The plenary sessions are the decision making sessions of the Conference of the Parties.

-Committee L
+Committee I

 Committee I is open to all Parties to CITES.
-It discusses and makes recommendations concerning proposals to amend the appendices, quotas and ranching operations, and other scientific issues.
+It discusses and makes recommendations concerning proposals to amend the Appendices, quotas and ranching operations, and other scientific issues.
 The recommendations of Committee I are forwarded to the plenary session for final approval.